Updated: 25.4.25

 Chickenpox is a highly contagious viral infection caused by the varicella-zoster virus.

-It typically affects children and is characterised by an itchy rash with fluid-filled blisters that eventually crust over.
-Other symptoms may include fever, fatigue, and a general feeling of unwellness.
+It typically affects children and is characterised by an itchy rash with fluid-filled blisters that crust over.
+Other symptoms may include fever, fatigue, and general discomfort.

 Transmission

-Chickenpox spreads through direct contact with the rash, airborne droplets from an infected person's cough or sneeze, and touching contaminated surfaces.
+Chickenpox spreads through direct contact with the rash, airborne droplets from coughs or sneezes, and contaminated surfaces.

 It is contagious from 1–2 days before the rash appears until all blisters have crusted over.